Eluinhost/TeamspeakAuth/docs/INSTALL.md

 This will make a folder called 'TeamspeakAuth' in the current directory with the contents of the master branch

+To switch to a release branch first change into the TeamspeakAuth directory and run the following:

+`git fetch` - fetch all the remote branches

+`git checkout releases/1.1.0` - checks out the particular release, replace 'releases/1.1.0' with the particular version you want

 ### Using Zip/tar.gz

 Download the zip file and unzip it where you want it to be installed